 Court appointed counsel shall comply with all laws, rules, procedures, and ethical provisions for providing reasonable assistance of counsel to their client.

 Court appointed counsel shall maintain a high standard of ethical conduct and always be completely candid with the trial court.

 Court appointed counsel shall timely inform their client of matter relating to the preparation, trial and disposition of the case, appellate and writ rights, deadline, and procedures for proper processing, and such other matters as necessary to provide reasonable assistance of counsel.

 Court appointed counsel shall represent a defendant through judgment in the trial court and all notices of appeal are given, or the court after entering a finding of good cause on the record, relieves the attorney and/or replaces the attorney with other counsel.

 A court may replace an appointed attorney if the attorney does not make an effort to contact the defendant by the end of the first working day if the defendant is in custody, or does not interview the defendant as soon as possible, or may sanction said attorney for violation of these provisions.

-The County Judge may remove an attorney from consideration of appointments if the attorney intentionally or repeatedly does not fulfill the duties required by law, rules, local rules, or provisions for providing reasonable assistance of counsel or complying with the requirements for inclusion on the approved list for counsel for indigent accused persons.
+The Administrative Judge for the County Courts may remove an attorney from consideration of appointments if the attorney intentionally or repeatedly does not fulfill the duties required by law, rules, local rules, or provisions for providing reasonable assistance of counsel or complying with the requirements for inclusion on the approved list for counsel for indigent accused persons.

 An attorney may be removed from the appointment list if the County Judge finds that the attorney submitted a claim for legal services not performed by the attorney or the attorney habitually submits a request for compensation that is found to not be reasonable and necessary for a fair resolution to the matter before the court.